wso2/docs-is/en/docs/deploy/aws.md

 	1. Click on **Create Key Pair**.

-	2. Enter a key pair name of your choice, choose a file format and click on **Create Key Pair** to create your key pair.
+	2. Enter a key pair name of your choice.
+Then choose a file format and click on **Create Key Pair** to create your key pair.

 ## Step 3 - Create a stack

 1. [Create an EC2 stack](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/create/template) by choosing **Create Stack > With new resources(standard)**.
-Specify `https://s3.amazonaws.com/wso2-cloudformation-templates/scalable-is.yaml` as the Amazon S3 URL and click **Next**.
+Specify `https://s3.amazonaws.com/wso2-cloudformation-templates/scalable-is.yaml` as the Amazon S3 URL.
+Then click **Next**.

 	!!! note ""
-		To get a clear idea of the resources the template creates, and the over all flow of this deployment, click **View in Designer** before proceeding.
+		To get a clear idea of the resources the template creates, and the overall flow of this deployment, click **View in Designer** before proceeding.

 2. Specify all the stack details as required.
-Enter the Key ID and Secret Key as obtained in step 1, and the key pair name as obtained in step 2.
+Enter the **Key ID** and **Secret Key** as obtained in step 1, and the key pair name as obtained in step 2.

 	!!! note ""
 		1. Make sure that the instance type is m3.large or larger.